What is Application Modernization?

-Strategies for updating legacy systems
+Strategies for updating legacy software systems

 Here are some strategies for approaching the update: